 Epidiolex contains about 98% purified CBD, so it is likely to have a greater, more consistent effect than other forms of CBD isolates and oil.

 Anecdotally, people, especially those with difficult to treat symptoms, have used other forms of CBD and CBD oils to treat symptoms of epilepsy and other concerns.

 Anyone considering using CBD and broad-spectrum oils should talk to a doctor before using them to discuss their options.

 Children with epilepsy whose symptoms do not respond well to conventional treatments may also benefit from using CBD.
-For instance, the FDA have approved Epidiolex for people over the age of 2 with Lennox-Gastaut and Dravet syndromes.
+For instance, the FDA have approved Epidiolex for people

 A review in the Journal of Clinical Neurophysiology notes that CBD, either isolated or part of a CBD-enriched herbal extract, helps decrease seizure frequency in children with treatment-resistant epilepsy.

 A second review in Epilepsia notes that even though evidence suggests CBD likely reduces seizures among children with drug-resistant epilepsy, these results do not extend to other cannabis compounds in the plant.
 Researchers think that CBD is the only accepted compound with these properties.

 As for long term effectiveness, CBD may not be suitable for all children.
 A study in